This Day In Music: October 14

 October 14, 1979 ~ Contemporary classical composer Marcus Paus, full name Marcus Nicolay Paus, born in Oslo, Norway ~ Son of singers Ole Paus and Anne-Karine Strøm.
 Critically acclaimed contemporary classical composer.
 Wrote chamber music, choral works, orchestral works, operas, symphonies.
 Paus referred to himself as a “melodist” and “anarcho-traditionalist”

 October 14, 1974 ~ Singer, guitarist, bassist, songwriter Natalie Maines, full name Natalie Louise Maines, born in Lubbock, Texas, USA ~ Member of all-female country outfit the Chicks, formerly known as the Dixie Chicks, from 1995 onwards, replacing singer Laura Lynch.
 Co-wrote many of the band's best known including Without You and Not Ready To Make Nice.
 Released her solo debut album, the Ben Harper co-produced Mother album, in 2007.
 Sang backing vocals on Pat Green's Dancehall Days debut album.
-Has also collaborated with Charlie Robison, Yellowcard, Stevie Nicks, Patty Griffin, Neil Diamond, Eddie Vedder, Pete Yorn, Robert Earl Keen, and others
+Maines has also collaborated with Charlie Robison, Yellowcard, Stevie Nicks, Patty Griffin, Neil Diamond, Eddie Vedder, Pete Yorn, and Robert Earl Keen

 October 14, 1969 ~ R&B, neo-soul, nu jazz drummer, singer, songwriter, producer Vikter Duplaix born in Philadelphia, Pennsylvania, USA ~ In-demand studio, session musician.
 Worked with Erykah Badu, Jazzanova, Jamiroquai, Meshell Ndegeocello, Esthero, Clara Hill, Jaguar Wright, Eric Benét, Dynamite MC, DJ Jazzy Jeff, Kenny Gamble, and others.
 As a solo artist debuted with the International Affairs album in 2002